PGI Accelerator Compilers with OpenACC Directives

 - Which programming languages do the PGI Accelerator compilers support?

-- On which operating systems do PGI Accelerator compilers run?
+- On which platforms and operating systems do PGI Accelerator compilers run?

 - Which accelerators can be targeted by PGI Accelerator compilers?

 - Do I need to install any 3rd party software?